October 2, 2007

 Part 1, English Freedom

 It’s another presentation at a Saturday conference and this time we’re sitting in a circle discussing the negotiation of second language identities.
 I mention to the participants and fellow presenters that my dissertation will examine perceptions of empowerment and queer identity facilitation via the learning and performance of English (as a semiotic act/space).
 Heads nod when I suggest that there is something about English and English speakers that reference a sense of freedom for many language learners outside the American context.
 I follow with the question, “But is it really English that allows for this freedom in alternative identities, or would any second language allow this?”
 The room offers a unanimous “It’s English.”
-Keep reading →
+Continue reading

 “You sound like the operator,” I say through a large grin.